 Carmit is a brand new community established by OR Movement, and home to its first 20 pioneer families, who moved in this past summer.
 An amazing sight, Carmit is the largest community construction site in Israel.
 550 families have purchased homes in the first neighborhood of Carmit, and over 100 homes are in advanced construction stages.
 Carmit is a model for the development of thriving new communities out of the desert sand.
 Here we’ll learn what it takes to start a new community, and what it’s like for the very first pioneers living in Carmit.
 Click here for more on Carmit.

 Where it all began.
 This bolstering and scenic young community was the first to be established by the OR Movement in 1999, after over 15 years in which no new community had been established in the region.
 Sansana is a religious community that started out as a Seed Group living between four caravan homes.
 Directly following its establishment, an additional 10 families settled in, and today over 80 families call Sansana home.

 The name Sansana comes from the bible, and means the base of the date palm, as is mentioned in the Song of Songs 7:8: “I said, I will climb the base of the palm tree and take hold of its branches.”
 Click here for more on Sansana.

 Israel’s first museum of the future showcases the Negev and all the opportunities it has to be uncovered.
-Located in the OR Movement HQ, the Negev Visitor Center is a hands-on experience, with cutting edge technology, and a dual-panoramic theater.
+Located in the Gateway to the Negev, the Visitors Center is a hands-on experience, with cutting edge technology, and a dual-panoramic theater.
 The center has a unique advantage; visitors who wish to relocate to the Negev are able to plan their move and speak with an information consultant to make it practical.